pryv/dev-site/src/documents/sections/activity.html.md

 *Socket.IO command id: `channels.get`*

-Gets the activity channels accessible with the given token (and that are not in the trash).
+Gets the accessible activity channels (excluding those in the trash).

 #### Successful response: `200 OK`

-An array of [activity channels](#data-types-channel) containing the channels accessible with the given token.
+An array of [activity channels](#data-types-channel) containing the accessible channels.

 ## Folders